 One got the sense that Dior’s young woman is part of the generation tasked with saving the world.

 Chiuri’s ideas, which are often lofty, challenging, and necessary, have found their way into Dior’s collections.
 The ethereal ballerina-esque gowns with their fitted bodices and sheer tulle skirts that were so key to her early days at the house have given way to more practical ensembles.
-There were hardy double-denim uniforms, plaid separates, and camo jackets indicating that a woman’s work is never done, so she might as well have a wardrobe that will help her accomplish her goals – and look great doing it.
+There were hardy double-denim uniforms, plaid separates, and camo jackets indicating that a woman’s work is never done, so she might as well have a wardrobe that will help her accomplish her goals.

 Paired with combat boots, fishnet stockings, and silk bandanas, the models took on the aura of schoolgirl militants on their way to dismantle the patriarchy.
 With neon signs flashing above them that read “Women’s Love Is Unpaid Labor” and “Patriarchy Kills Love”, one got the sense that Dior’s young woman is part of the generation tasked with saving the world.
 And save it, she shall.